The AI Automation Playbook for Small Businesses

 operations

 Scaling a small business with limited headcount is tough.
 If every proposal, invoice, or customer email still depends on manual effort, you eventually hit a ceiling.
-AI automation is the fastest way to remove those bottlenecks—but only if you have a clear plan.
+AI automation can remove those bottlenecks, but only if you have a clear plan.

 1. Audit and score the repeatable work

-Start with a quick inventory of every recurring workflow across the customer lifecycle: lead capture, discovery calls, onboarding, service delivery, renewals, and upsells.
+Start with a quick inventory of every recurring workflow across the customer lifecycle: lead capture, discovery calls, onboarding, service delivery, renewals, and reporting.
 For each process, capture:

 • Volume per month – how many times the task happens.

-• Minutes per run – the average team time today.
+• Minutes per run – the average team time before automation.

 • Error cost – the impact when mistakes occur.